HealthWorks Practitioner: Pia Wallace

 2. Energy: We are composed of energy (called ‘ki’ in Japanse) and this energy can be fostered, enhanced and dispersed through various yoga sequences.

 3. Mindfulness: Yoga encourages you to be in the present moment (known as ‘hen’ in Japanese).

 The breath comes into all of these parts and Zen Yoga classes therefore include pranayama (breath development) exercises.

 Zen Yoga is based upon the Eastern system of the five elements and as a result recognise five seasons in the year ( besides the four seasons that we are familiar with, there is the harvest time which falls in late summer).
 Certain energy lines (meridians) need more support in certain seasons.
 When there is too much (or too little energy) in an energy channel it affects the associated organs and has emotional consequences.
 Zen yoga incorporates yoga postures that have an affinity with the meridians associated with the current season.

 Classes may be designed to take into account organs (and emotional states) that need extra support for the individual.

-Pia also runs classes at the Forres Community Centre:
+Pia also runs the following weekly yoga classes at the Forres Community Centre: